• Skip to primary navigation

 As we learned above, it's used for food and fodder, and you can also make oil or make hay with the plant, besides using it for making syrup.

-But if you have never tasted the syrup, you may be even more curious to know what it tastes like.
+But if you have never tasted the syrup, you may be even more curious to know what it tastes like - or compare similar carnival syrups like funnel cake syrup taste notes to get a familiar reference.

 We are also keen to know so let's learn it together.
 Sorghum syrup has a unique flavor of its own.